Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 Just rock up and enjoy a spectacular show in a blissfully cool environment.

-When it comes to travelling around Ibiza in August, we’d reiterate everything that we mentioned in last month’s guide, Ibiza in July.
+When it comes to traveling around Ibiza in August, we’d reiterate everything that we mentioned in last month’s guide, Ibiza in July.

 Whilst not meaning to sound all doom-and-gloom here, there are a couple of things worth bearing in mind.